 To educate and train students to become the next generation of scientists conducting research and education in the areas of marine geology and geophysics, geochemistry, and environmental geosciences.
 The goal is to equip our students with the tools to apply their knowledge in either professional or academic careers, emphasizing on the former.

 Student Learning Outcomes

-- Students completing the MGS M.S. degree will demonstrate a broad comprehension of Marine and Earth sciences.
-Students will understand the geological, geochemical, and geophysical processes that affect the Earth and its environment and will be able to apply this knowledge in either academic or professional careers.
+- Students completing the MGS M.S. degree will demonstrate a broad comprehension of marine and Earth sciences.
+Students will understand the geological, geochemical, and geophysical processes that affect the Earth and its environment.

 - Each student will prepare an original M.S.
 Thesis that demonstrates his/her ability to critically evaluate scientific literature, comprehend previous knowledge on a topic, formulate testable hypotheses, and skillfully use available data and tools to advance the knowledge in that topic.